Skip to main content

 Mitigation Tips:

-• Use Layer 2s like Arbitrum or Optimism
+• Use Layer 2s like Arbitrum or Optimism for lower fees

 • Consider Solana for low-cost, high-frequency strategies